Codium-ai/mgmt-portal-docs/docs/index.md

 ---

-# Welcome to Codiumate
+# Welcome to the Management Portal Documentation

 <h3 class="bold-green" markdown>
-**Code, Test, and Review with Confidence - Your AI Mate by CodiumAI**
+**Manage and get insights for your account, team, or organization.**
 </h3>

 Welcome to Codiumate, your AI-powered coding companion designed to enhance your software development cycle.
 From generating tests to writing and reviewing code, Codiumate offers a suite of tools to increase efficiency, improve code quality, and streamline your development process.

 ## Getting started

-Codiumate seamlessly integrates with your favorite IDEs:
+Your management portal is accessible at https://app.codium.ai/ Or, at your CodiumAI-logo menu on your IDE extensions:

 <div class="grid cards" markdown>